 Wounds should not be left open to the air to "breathe".
 We don't breathe through our skin!
 Oxygen is carried in our blood and gets to the wound by the blood.
-Normally we don't allow wounds to dry out and form a scab because when this happens, the wound takes longer to heal, is much more painful, there is more scarring, and there is a greater risk for infection.
+Normally we don't allow wounds to dry out and form a scab because when this happens, the wound takes longer to heal, is much more painful, there is more scarring, and it is at greater risk for infection.

 If your wound is healable the nurse will use a dressing that can stay on for several days, in some cases, for a week or more.
-This may sound surprising, and if you have come from the hospital where dressings were changed every day it might worry you.
+This may sound surprising, and if you have come from hospital where dressings were changed every day it might worry you.
 Don't worry!
 Now that you are home or receiving care at the clinic the kinds of dressings that will be used may be different than in the hospital.
 Think of them as a blister that is allowing your wound to heal underneath while at the same time protecting it from germs and trauma.
 You may be surprised to see how moist the wound is under the dressing.
 We want it to be moist, like the inside of your eye.
 This kind of moisture allows the new skin to grow and your wound to heal more quickly.

 Sometimes your wound will have dead tissue like a wet or dry scab in it.
 This dead tissue is a barrier to healing and must be removed.
 Your nurse will use dressings to get rid of the dead tissue.
 This is called autolytic debridement.
-During this process you will notice some things that may concern you.
-Don't worry, these are all normal and part of the process but if at any time you are worried talk to your nurse.
-You may notice:
+During this process you will notice some things that may concern you such as:

-- Increased drainage
+- Increased drainage,

-- Odor when the dressing is removed; it should go away when the wound is cleaned
+- Odor when the dressing is removed; it should go away when the wound is cleaned,

-- The wound may look larger
+- The wound may look larger.